Project-Solana/solana_flutter_frontend/README.md

 # solana_flutter_frontend
-FRONT END OF PARKING BOOK APP
+FRONT END OF PARKING BOOK APP in which transactions are done via crypto which indeed makes transactions more secure and safe.
-It's a parking spot booking app front end